 The Berlin program is open to University of Chicago undergraduate students only.
 Students at one of the other BCGS universities should apply through their home institution.

 The program is designed for undergraduates in good academic standing.
 While it is most appropriate for students in their third year, qualified students with compelling reasons for participating in their second year will be considered.
 Because of Germany’s late-ending academic year (mid-July) and the slowness of grade transfers from Berlin, fourth-year students should participate only if they are not concerned about a delayed graduation.
-Students must have at least two years of German language in the College or demonstrate by examination a comparable competence to participate in this program.
+In order to take classes in German, students must have at least two years of German language in the College or demonstrate by examination a comparable competence to participate in this program.
 Language study beyond the second-year (intermediate) level is highly desirable.
+Students who have fewer than two years of German language may participate in the Autumn semester option in which courses are taught in English and German.
 Though the program stipulates no minimum grade-point average, an applicant’s transcript should demonstrate that they are a serious student who will make the most of this opportunity.

-To discuss the Berlin: Freie Universität Berlin program and the possibility of participating in it, please contact Lewis Fortner.
+To discuss the Berlin: Freie Universität Berlin program and the possibility of participating, please contact Elana Kranz.